Château Sainte-Roseline - Lampe de Méduse Cru Classé rosé 2024

 Wine Enthusiast

-Buy your Sainte-Roseline wines at the best price on private sale!
+Buy your Sainte-Roseline wines at the best price in a private sale!

-from €99 on your 1st order
+Starting at €99 on your first order

 Eye

-Pale, slightly salmon-coloured
+Pale, slightly salmon-colored

 Nose